samblenny/windy-sandbox/README.md

 `target/rp2040.cfg` in `/usr/share/openocd/scripts` with no trouble.

-If I don't specify `-DOPENOCD=...`, then cmake follows the stuff in `boards/raspberrypi/rpi_pico/board.cmake` which defaults to cmsiss-dap for `RPI_PICO_DEBUG_ADAPTER` but non-helpfully selects the openocd binary to be `zephyr-sdk-0.17.0/sysroots/x86_64-pokysdk-linux/usr/bin/openocd`.
+If I don't specify `-DOPENOCD=...`, then cmake follows the stuff in `boards/raspberrypi/rpi_pico/board.cmake` which defaults to cmsis-dap for `RPI_PICO_DEBUG_ADAPTER` but non-helpfully selects the openocd binary to be `zephyr-sdk-0.17.0/sysroots/x86_64-pokysdk-linux/usr/bin/openocd`.
 That build of openocd doesn't know how to find a useable `target/rp2040.cfg`.